Star Trek project: Legacy

 Though the joint effort had been canceled, Novell published the long-awaited DR DOS 7.0 as Novell DOS 7 (BDOS 7.2) in 1994.
 Besides many other additions in the areas of advanced memory and disk management and networking, Novell DOS 7 provided all of Novell's underlying "STDOS" components of the DR DOS Panther and Vladivar projects except for the graphical Star Trek component itself, which had been jointly developed by Apple and Novell.
 Instead, TASKMGR provides a text mode interface to the underlying multitasker in EMM386, but the system also provides an API to allow third-party GUIs to take control.
 Microsoft Windows, ViewMAX 2 and 3, and PC/GEOS / NewDeal are known to utilize this interface, when run on Novell DOS 7 (or its successors OpenDOS 7.01 or DR-DOS 7.02 and higher), and Star Trek would have been yet another one.
 In fact, some additional hooks had been implemented specifically for the Star Trek GUI for frame buffer access.
 These hooks have never been stripped out of EMM386 but just left undocumented.

 Apple reused some of the platform abstraction technology developed for Star Trek, incorporating it into the concurrently developed migration to the PowerPC architecture.
 This abstraction technology includes the capability of loading the Macintosh ROM data from a file instead of from a ROM chip.
 Loading the Mac OS ROM file was first used in the original iMac as a CHRP New World ROM system.

 Former Star Trek team members Fred Monroe and Fred Huxham formed the company Fredlabs, Inc. In January 1997, the company released VirtualMac, a Mac OS application compatibility virtual machine for BeOS.

+In August 1994, Apple announced another partnership with Novell, this time to port its network operating system NetWare to run on Power Macintosh servers.
+However, the project did not exit the testing phase, and was quietly cancelled in October 1995.

+Sculley said in 2003 that not choosing Intel for Apple was "probably one of the biggest mistakes I've ever made".